flakjakk/my-project/docs/eastlondon.md

 Watching films at the library on Thursday nights [Friday?]
 The guy who tried to steal mom's bag
 Jamming as a band on donated instruments then getting upset because dad sold them (but we needed the money!)
+Spooky the cat disappeared one day - but we saw her again later in the year!

 ## Moore Street (House 2)